Feminism and modern architecture: Women architects and designers from the Modernist era

 Much like Schröder, Gray designed an architecture that would address the needs of the occupants and the new family unit.
 Gray worked within the model of modern architecture, LeCorbusier's "5 points of new architecture" for example as well as addressing the issues of the building or home as an experience.
+This house is of particular importance in feminist theory because it called into question the typical domestic group and gender relations.
+This domestic group that included a married couple and a woman with her child called domestic space into question.